Tanala: Ethnic identity

 The Tanala are a Malagasy ethnic group that inhabit a forested inland region of south-east Madagascar near Manakara bounded on the north by the Faraony river to the north and the Matitanana river to the south.
 To the east it is cut off 40 km from the coast by a band of Antemoro villages.
-The altitude in Tanala territory varies between 250-600 meters in elevation, except on Mount Ikongo (1,200 meters) in the middle of the territory.
+The altitude in Tanala territory varies between 250 and 600 meters in elevation, except on Mount Ikongo (1,200 meters) in the middle of the territory.
 They inhabit the southern portion of a massif that abruptly drops along a steep cliff to its east into the coastal rainforest.

 In 2013, the Tanala numbered around 400,000 people.
 Their name means "people of the forest."
 Several Tanala rulers trace their lineage back to Antaimoro ombiasy (wisemen) who migrated to the area after 1550.
 Tanala people identify with one of two sub-groups: the southern Ikongo group, who managed to remain independent in the face of the expanding Kingdom of Imerina in the 19th century, or the northern Menabe group, who submitted to Merina rule.
 The Ikongo group live in the southernmost portion of the massif on fertile land that is easily accessible to neighboring ethnic groups and so has historically been a crossroads of cultures.
 The Menabe group just north of Ikongo live in the more rocky and mountainous area and have been largely isolated.
 Most people living in this area are descended from members of other groups who were defeated in local conflicts and were pushed from more desirable land into this inaccessible area, where they could take refuge.
 Recently, researchers have suggested that the Tanala are not truly a separate ethnic group.
 They have never been united as a single ethnic nation.